Alex Gaskarth: All Time Low (2003–present)

-Simple Creatures (2019–present)
+Simple Creatures (2019–2020)

 On 24 January 2019, Gaskarth announced he was forming a new group with Mark Hoppus of Blink-182 called Simple Creatures.
 A debut song named "Drug" was released with news of an upcoming EP slated for March.
 A single named "Strange Love" was also released.
+Since 2020 the project has been on hiatus.

 Instruments

 During 2004–2008, Gaskarth used a variety of Gibson SG-X's.
 Around mid-2013, Gaskarth used a variety of custom-made Paul Reed Smith guitars, most notable the Mira.
 He stated in a Reddit AMA that he abandoned the instruments due to difficulties replacing parts while overseas.

 Gaskarth currently uses Fender guitars, most notable the Mustang 90 models, although he has been seen using Telecasters, as well as some of their acoustic models.

 Gaskarth has also been seen using Gibson electric guitars.